agrski/agrski.github.io/docs/_drafts/go-strategy-pattern-a-response.md

 [2] C# uses the keyword `struct` to refer to value types, which are often stack-allocated, and `class` to refer to reference types, which are heap-allocated.
 See [the docs](https://learn.microsoft.com/en-us/dotnet/standard/design-guidelines/choosing-between-class-and-struct) and Jon Skeet's [blog post](https://jonskeet.uk/csharp/memory.html) for more information.

+[3] My personal preference is for structs that represent services or components to have a field for a logger at the very least.
+In my experience, having this already wired in tends to be very convenient for debugging purposes.